List of awards and nominations received by Colm Meaney

 he won the Silver Hugo Award for Best Actor at the 1993 Chicago International Film Festival, and was nominated for the Golden Globe Award for Best Actor in a Motion Picture - Comedy or Musical.
-From 1997-1999 he received three consecutive OFTA Television Award nominations for his work on Star Trek: Deep Space Nine, winning once in 1998.
+From 1997 to 1999 he received three consecutive OFTA Television Award nominations for his work on Star Trek: Deep Space Nine, winning once in 1998.
 Meaney won the Stockholm Krystal Award for Best Supporting Actor at 2009 Method Fest for his performance in Three and Out, and the Golden Reel Award at the 2012 Tiburon International Film Festival for The Perfect Stranger.

 For his work on stage Meaney has received an Obie Award for The Cider House Rules, an Oliver Award nomination for A Moon for the Misbegotten, and a Drama-Logue Award nomination for Diary of a Hunger Strike.